 - Whether lane-splitting was done to avoid a more dangerous situation (e.g. a collision with a distracted driver or one who was speeding and about to hit you from behind).

 What should you do if you’ve been in an accident where lane splitting was a factor?
-After you call law enforcement and seek medical attention, contact an experienced West Palm Beach motorcycle accident attorney as soon as possible.
+After you call law enforcement and seek medical attention, contact an experienced Motorcycle Accident Attorney as soon as possible.
 They have state-specific knowledge of the laws and can help ensure that your rights are fully protected.

 If you are able to in the immediate aftermath of the accident, try to collect as much evidence as possible.
 Take pictures of the scene with your phone, making sure to document skid marks, weather conditions, road signs, etc. If possible, collect the names and contact information of any witnesses.
 This evidence can help corroborate your version of events and enable your legal team builds a strong, well-researched case.